Guatemala's largest handicraft exporter

 A versatile array of handmade products

-La Casa Guatemala teams up with artisans to develop products in the following categories: textiles, wood, ceramics and clay, metals, Czech and Japanese glass beads, leather, basketry, stone, natural fibers, recycled glass, and other materials.
+La Casa Guatemala teams with artisans to develop personal accessories, fashion, and home decor products in the widest range of possible techniques and materials: handwoven textiles, wood, ceramics and terracotta, metals, Czech and Japanese glass beads, horn, leather, stone, natural fibers, and recycled glass.

 Created by local artisans, shipped worldwide